All Episodes

 No, no, I mean, I used to be an incel before I figured out how to do that.

-What do you mean you figured out how to do it?
+What do you mean, you figured out how to do it?

-How you just find like a number on like certainly?
+How you just find like a number on like certain No, you just you just go and pay for sex.

 That's not like a figuring out.

-You haven't solved the problem.
+You you haven't solved the problem.

 Okay, I'm not, I'm not having this conversation, bro.